 Another piece of the past on display; an old gas light sconce in the loft.

-The front porch is Jackie’s favorite spot in the house.
-This spacious front porch is the perfect place to host guests and mingle with all of their friendly neighbors.
+The expansive front porch of the Victorian-style home is Jackie’s favorite spot in the house.
+It is the perfect place to host guests and mingle with all of their friendly neighbors.

 It’s also a great spot for snuggling pups!